strmprivacy/docs/docs/overview/definitions.md

 STRM Privacy component that writes batches of events to a `Data Connector`.

 Data Connector
-STRM Privacy component that allows to connect to (file) storage, for both reading and writing purposes.
+STRM Privacy component that allows you to connect to (file) storage, for both reading and writing purposes.
 Currently, AWS S3, Google Cloud Storage and Azure Blob Storage are supported.